isomerpages/govtech-gobusiness-main/pages/blog/2022-11-30-post-starting-fnb-biz.md

 This can be attributed to the ease of entry into this sector and limited F&B space, which creates a highly competitive business landscape, on top of a limited domestic market, and having to balance business costs such as manpower and rental.

 ![Business cost structure for F&B businesses in 2020](/images/blog/content/FnB 6.png)
-<figcaption> A breakdown of the business cost structure for the F&B sector in 2020.
-As of 2020, remuneration and purchase of goods & materials form more than half of the business cost structure for the F&B sector </figcaption>
+<figcaption> As of 2020, remuneration and purchase of goods & materials form more than half of the business cost structure for the F&B sector </figcaption>

 ![Top three business costs in operating expenditure for F&B businesses](/images/blog/content/FnB 7.png)
 <figcaption> A breakdown of the share of top three business costs in operating expenditure by sub-sector in 2020.
 Cafes, food caterers, and food kiosks spent the most on goods and materials </figcaption>